Aa22041100/devops-faq/docs/ios-deployment-guide.md

 ## Build Preparation

-First of all, you will need the following certificates to build an App.
+First of all, you will need the following certificates or stuff to sign or build an App.

 1. [iOS Distribution Certificate](#distribution-certificate)
 2. [Your own developer certificate](#developer-certificate)
 3. [App Identifier](#app-identifier)
 4. [A valid testing devices](#register-testing-devices)
 5. [Development Provisioning Profile and Production Provisioning Profile](#provisioning-profiles)
-6. Download (1), (2), (4) and store those certifiates and profiles into your `Keychain Access`
-7. Setup for XCode
-8. Ready a iTunes Connect App

-After that, you can archive your App and upload to the iTunes Connect for TestFlight or release.

 ---